zeroluck/docs/sources/admin-guide/deployment/index.md

 For a **one server deployment**, the easiest way to install the Gluu Server is via one of our [Centos](./centos.md) or [Ubuntu](./ubuntu.md) packages.

 *Note:* Commercial Gluu Server Cluster Packages are currently under development.
+You can learn more about the clustering project [here](../../../../../../docs-cluster/blob/master/sources/index.md).

 # Hardware Guidance